markv58/PCM-UDI-Clone/README.md

     chmod +x install.sh

     sh install.sh

 The files should be updated.
+The clone with reboot.
+After the reboot you will need to input your camera information from the previous version of CloneCtrl before the clone will respond.

 ### This will only work with the official Raspberry Pi 7" touch screen.